Toll from Kerala landslide rises to 55; over 77 lakh affected in Bihar, 24 killed

 Uttar Pradesh

 As many as 16 districts of Uttar Pradesh were affected by floods after several parts of the country received heavy rainfall.
-Chief Minister Yogi Adityanath on Wednesday directed officials to ensure sanitation and hygiene in relief camps set up in the deluge-hit areas, according to PTI.
+Chief Minister Adityanath on Wednesday directed officials to ensure sanitation and hygiene in relief camps set up in the deluge-hit areas, according to PTI.

 The Sharda river in Lakhimpur Kheri’s Palliakalan, the Saryu at Barabanki’s Elgin Bridge, Ayodhya and Ballia’s Turtipar are flowing above the danger mark, Relief Commissioner Sanjay Goyel told the news agency.